Investing in our local community

 • Assisting residents in accessing appropriate debt, banking and financial product advice.

-We want to ensure that we are successful in supporting residents and communities through our Neighbourhood Plan.
+We want to ensure that we are successful in supporting residents and communities through our Community Support Fund.
 We aim to ensure that the maximum amount of investment is delivered directly to benefit communities, rather than being diverted into management costs or overheads.

 Our Neighbourhoods team works closely with the Council’s Locality team to ensure that our community investment activities are aligned with regional priorities.

-Overall responsibility for ensuring that Avenue Services is delivering its objectives rests with Avenue Services Board.
+Overall responsibility for ensuring that Avenue Services is delivering its objectives rests with the Avenue Services Board.